 Keeping Both Solutions

 Equations of the form x2 = (some positive number) have two solutions: the positive and the negative square roots of that positive number.
-That's okay—there is room here for a second answer.
+That's okay—there's room here for a second answer.
 The more, the merrier.

 Solve the equation y2 = 9.

-y can be either 3 or - 3.
-Since mathematicians like to abbreviate some things (winner of the Understatement of the Month Award), we write these two answers together as
+We've got two options here: y can be either 3 or -3 because (-3)2 = 9 and 32 = 9.
+Since mathematicians like to abbreviate some things (winner of the Understatement of the Month Award), we write these two answers together as:

 Solve the equation x2 + x – 4 = x.